Talent Management

 4Calibration Tools

 Running a calibration session?
-Vereda highlights potential inconsistencies across managers and surfaces discussion points.
+Vereda AI highlights potential inconsistencies across managers and surfaces discussion points.
 Ensure your "high performer" in one team matches another team's standards.

 Data That Powers Your 9 Box Grid

-Vereda doesn't ask you to manually assess performance and potential.
+Vereda AI doesn't ask you to manually assess performance and potential.
 It gathers signals from your existing workflow:

 • Standups: Participation rates, blocker frequency, collaboration mentions